 Why are my scones hard?

 If your scones come out hard, there’s a good chance that you’re overmixing or over stirring them.
 Be certain to not do this when creating the scones. (and if they’re a little hard, just pop them in the microwave for a few seconds!)
-I say scones are more crumbly when properly cooked than hard.
+I say scones are crumblier when properly cooked than hard.

 Can you freeze scones for later?